I’m so happy that I finally completed this boy’s bedroom makeover! My son loves it!

 The floral awfulness needed to come down immediately.

-Hubby and I ripped it down and scraped the residue off the walls.
+Hubby and I ripped it down (when removing wallpaper, this wallpaper steamer on Amazon is a great tool!) and scraped the residue off the walls.

-We were left with yellow underneath, and piles and piles of sticky mess!
+We were left with yellow underneath, and piles and piles of a sticky mess!

 I was hugely pregnant with Kojo (baby #3), but that didn’t stop me from painting it a baby blue, and even got my other boys involved.